timm/awk/docs/csv.md

- `csv` complains if the file i missing, skips empty lines, kills whitespace and comments, splits on commas, coerces strings to numbers (if they need it).
+ `csv` complains if the file i missing, skips empty lines, kills whitespace and comments, splits on commas.

 As an added bonus,
 if any line ends in a  comma, it is joined to the next line (so records can slit over N lines).